 The History of Fire Engines: From Primitive Pumps to Advanced Technology

 The iconic red fire engine that you often see roaring down the city streets has undergone a great deal of change throughout history.
 In early civilizations, the emergence of permanent houses and the use of fire to heat, cook, and light these houses brought about the risk of house fires.
 Naturally, people sought a means to extinguish the blazes to protect their families, resulting in hundreds of years of new apparatus designs, innovations and able-bodied men and women to operate them.
-Here is a brief history as to how we went from the bucket brigade to the sophisticated selection of apparatus we have today.
+Here is a brief history of fire engines; how we went from the bucket brigade to the sophisticated selection of apparatus we have today.

 Early 1700’s: First Patented Fire Engine Designs

 Early prototypes of the fire engine were designed in England to essentially to do one thing, move water from one place to another.
 Once the firefighters arrived on scene they would dutifully discharge their tanks with the aid of early pumps to generate the pressure needed to reach above ground infrastructure.
 In 1721, Richard Newsham, an English inventor who recognized an opportunity, filed 2 patents seeking the sole authority to manufacture an improved version of the fire apparatus.
 His patent would allow him to control the market of fire engines during the mid-1700’s in England.